-Being mindful helps you recognize anxious or depressing thoughts as you can eventually learn to recognize these thoughts as noticing they exist and interrupt their patterns before you become trapped in a spiral of distress.
+Being mindful helps you recognize anxious or depressing thoughts.
+You can eventually learn to recognize these thoughts by noticing they exist and interrupting their patterns before you become trapped in a spiral of distress.

 It Helps to Strengthen Your Relationships

-Have you ever been in a situation where you are with your partner or friend and all they could do is stare at their phones or say “sorry, you said?” or you’ve been the one to lose the train of a conversation when you had something in your mind.
+Have you ever been in a situation where you are with your partner or friend, and all they can do is stare at their phones or say, “Sorry, you said?” or you’ve been the one to lose the train of a conversation when you had something in your mind?

 Mostly everyone gets distracted from time to time, but when such happens frequently, it can affect your relationship negatively.

 I don’t see anyone wanting to be in that situation.
-If on a regular base you get distracted or disinterested in what your loved ones have to say, they might feel you don’t care.
+If, regularly, you get distracted or disinterested in what your loved ones have to say, they might feel you don’t care.

-Rather than allowing your mind to wander to your partner’s quirks or mistakes, or things you wished they would do, try focusing on the moment_ to _moment experience of your relationship.
+Rather than allowing your mind to wander to your partner’s quirks, mistakes, or things you wish they would do, try focusing on the moment-to-moment experience of your relationship.
 This can make it easier to both enjoy the many things you appreciate about your partner and address problems or concerns as they happen.

 Where to Start